root-project/web/blog/_posts/2014-05-31-rainbow-color-map.md

 ## Color maps in High Energy Physics

 The rainbow is used a lot in High Energy Physics.
-Still it is the default color map in system like ROOT.
 On 2012, July 4th physics results showing the evidence of a new boson compatible with the Higgs boson signature were presented by the LHC experiments.
 Several plots using rainbow color maps were shown.
 On all of them the results were very clear, and were cross- checked by all kinds of other representations like bar charts or contour plots.
 Nevertheless